Py-Swift/wiki-source/docs/project/kivy/create.md

     ```

     This separation lets you optimize settings, features, and UI layouts specifically for each platform without cluttering your code with conditional checks.

-!!! info "To update the xcode project's site-packages, type the following command"
-    ```sh
-    psproject update site-packages
-    ```